kontheocharis/gravity-engine/README.md

 Then open browser to `localhost:3000` and click to create planets.

 ![Screenshot of the engine in action.](./img/screenshot.png "Screenshot of the engine in action.")

+### Why?

+I was bored one afternoon; there is no real point other than intellectual curiosity.